Adri Mehmeti

-Adri Mehmeti (born April 6, 2009) is an American professional soccer player who plays as a central midfielder for Major League Soccer club New York Red Bulls.
-He has represented Albania and the United States at youth level.
+Adri Mehmeti (born April 6, 2009) is an American professional soccer player who plays as a central midfielder for Major League Soccer club New York Red Bulls and the United States national team.

 Club career

 Early career

-Born in New York City and raised in Staten Island, Mehmedi joined the New York Red Bulls Academy in 2019 and featured within Red Bulls Academy up to the U-15 level.
+Born in New York City to Albanian parents, Mehmeti joined the New York Red Bulls Academy in 2019 and featured within Red Bulls Academy up to the U-15 level.
 He trained with FC Red Bull Salzburg in winter of 2024.
 During the 2024 season Mehmeti featured for New York Red Bulls II in MLS Next Pro.
 On March 20, 2024, Mehmeti made his professional debut, coming on as a second-half substitute for New York Red Bulls II in a 5–1 victory over Hudson Valley Hammers in the first round of the U.S. Open Cup.
 On May 8, 2024, Mehmeti made his MLS Next Pro debut for Red Bulls II against Orlando City B.